devmount/SongDrive/README.md

     touch src/config.js
     ```

-4. Log in to your [Firebase account](https://console.firebase.google.com) and hit the "Create new project" button
+4. Log in to your [Firebase account](https://console.firebase.google.com), hit the "Add a project" button and set up a project name and a server location
-5. Enter your new project and click "Add Firebase to your web app"
+5. Now you can add an app by clicking the "Web" button, choose a nickname and click "Next"
-6. Copy the following code from the code that is shown to your just created `config.js`:
+6. Copy the firebase configuration object from the code that is shown to your just created `config.js` in the following format:

     ```javascript
     export const config = {